-In the view of the Compensation Committee, management achieved excellent results in 2012, as noted below:
+In the view of the Compensation Committee, management achieved excellent results in 2013, as noted below:

-- 1. The Company's EPS for 2012 was 44% higher than the EPS for the prior year.
-This exceeded the target EPS increase of 29% previously set by the Compensation Committee for incentive purposes by 12%. - 2.
-The fourth quarter of 2012 marked the eleventh consecutive quarter in which net income and EPS have grown 20% or more on a year-over-year basis. - 3.
-The Company had operating cash flow of \$289 million in 2012, which helped to fund approximately \$133 million in stock repurchases on the open market, \$50 million in capital expenditures, \$14 million for acquisitions and the payment of \$84 million in dividends to stockholders.
-The cash dividend has been raised every year since it was initiated in 2004. - 4.
-The Company has returned \$1.07 billion to stockholders during the past five years in the form of either dividends or stock repurchases. - 5.
-The Company ended the year with \$288 million in cash and cash equivalents and virtually no debt.
-Longstanding, conservative financial policies have left the Company with the financial resources to expand as the economy allows. - 6.
-In March 2012, the Company was named to FORTUNE[®] magazine's "Most Admired Companies" list, ranking first in the temporary help industry. - 7.
+- 1. The Company's EPS for 2013 was 22% higher than the EPS for the prior year. - 2.
+The fourth quarter of 2013 marked the 15th consecutive quarter of double-digit net income and EPS growth on a year-over-year basis. - 3.
+The Company's return on equity for 2013 was 29%. - 4.
+The Company had operating cash flow of \$309 million in 2013, which helped to fund approximately \$118 million in stock repurchases on the open market, \$54 million in capital expenditures and the payment of \$89 million in dividends to stockholders.
+The cash dividend has been raised every year since it was initiated in 2004. - 5.
+The Company has returned \$1.0 billion to stockholders during the past five years in the form of either dividends or stock repurchases. - 6.
+The Company ended the year with \$276 million in cash and cash equivalents and virtually no debt.
+Longstanding, conservative financial policies have left the Company with the financial resources to expand as the economy allows. - 7.
+In March 2013, the Company was named to FORTUNE® magazine's "Most Admired Companies" list. - 8.
+In 2014, Mr. Messmer (the Company's Chairman and Chief Executive Officer) and Mr. Waddell (the Company's Vice Chairman, President and Chief Financial Officer) were each individually named in the Company's applicable business sector to Institutional Investor magazine's "2014 All-America Executive Team," which honors the #1 ranked Chief Executive Officer and Chief Financial Officer (as determined by buy-side institutional investors). - 9.
 The Company retained all key executives and field personnel during the year, which it believes is critical to its future success.